floraxinru/DataStory_global-abortion/README.md

 Groundwork completed (Phase 0: found data, decided on scope, wrote a pitch and an outline for the write-up for this project).

-**Goal: Finish Phase 1 and 2 and write article by the end of August!**

 ### Data Cleaning/Storytelling/Visualization project:

 ### Motivation